smukkejohan/RTIMULib/README.md

 To calibrate the compass, click on the "Calibrate compass" tab.
 A new dialog will pop up showing the maximum and minimum readings seen from the magnetometers.
 You need to waggle the IMU around, ensuring that each axis (roll, pitch and yaw) point straight down and also straight up at some point.
 You need to do this in an area clear of magnetic fields otherwise the results will be distorted.
 Eventually, the readings will stop changing meaning that the real max and min values have been obtained.
 Click on "Ok" to save the values to the RTIMULib.ini file.
 Provided this .ini file is used in future (it just has to be in the current directory when RTIMULibDemo is run), the calibration will not have to be repeated.
 Now that RTIMULibDemo is using calibrated magnetometers, the yaw should be much more reliable.

 The .ini file created by RTIMULibDemo can also be used by RTIMULibDrive - just run RTIMULibDrive in the same directory and it will pick up the compass calibration data.

+Building and running RTIMULibDemoGL is exactly the same except that it takes place in the RTIMULibDemoGL directory.

 ## Build using cmake